radical-lab/con/README.md

 	* picture: crayon drawing of me (twisty towel turban, [shirt](https://github.com/radical-lab/con/blob/master/art), stick arms reaching down to hands covering my rock, and nuts; one too many fingers), and box with a triangle on top, and maybe some (curtained) windows, and a (knobbed) door, also some green grass, and some (white cloudy) blue sky
 	* theme: childrens book
 	* south park title card
+	* hello little world,
+	* a long time ago, in a country far, far, away; a country killed their king, and all the other royalty of all the other countries wanted to declare war on them; sadly they were not killed too, but it's never too late
 	* `/page (up|down)/` patented by criminals: microsoft, timothy sellers, heather grantham, and joshua dersch
 	* samizdat; kenneth brown was hired by microsoft to underhandedly undermine floss #plausible_deniability
 	* isp tracking; when politicians are exempt, it raises the barrier of `/entry|competition/` #job_security #treason #occupy #sedition #guillotine #heads_on_pikes #accountability
 		* once upon a time, there were some greedy politicians who abused their power… (at some point attack their citizens for being too weak, and under their manipulative control; witch hunt, and long live democracy)
+		* and what would a big, strong, nation do? that's right little world; they would burn them all for witchcraft, and make the world a better place
+		* the moral of the story is; politicians must be held accountable, otherwise they will just `/resign|(step|stand) down/` when they stone up enough
 	* neutrality
 	* dietaxing; tax haven sandwiches
 	* eternal intellectual property; start a company, and the copy rights will last half a decade, or so, years after it "dies" (which is never)